Cultural Tourism - Finding Our Place in the World

 In some places, tourism is a huge part of the local economy and is essential to maintaining the quality of life of its residents.
 In others, tourism has had a much more negative impact on the locals’ daily lives and even the ecosystem.
 When researching, try to find out the general opinion about tourism and tourists in that destination.

-If your intended destination has been negatively affected by tourists, you may want to simply change your travel plans.
+If your intended destination has been negatively affected by tourists, embodying cultural tourism may mean simply changing your travel plans altogether.
 But if it’s one of your most precious bucket list destinations, there are a few ways you can make your time as a cultural tourist less harmful.

 You can plan your trip for the off-season so you don’t contribute as much to overcrowding.
 You can also try to support local businesses as much as you can while you are there.
 Local stores, restaurants, tour guides, and more are great options for supporting the local economy while you are living your travel dreams.